riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 #### Diffusion maps

-Diffusion maps leverages the relationship between heat diffusion and a random walk (Markov Chain); an analogy is drawn between the diffusion operator on a manifold and a Markov transition matrix operating on functions defined on the graph whose nodes were sampled from the manifold.[34]](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction#cite_note-34) In particular, let a data set be represented by X=[x1,x2,…,xn]∈Ω⊂RD![\mathbf {X} =[x{1},x{2},\ldots ,x_{n}]\in \Omega \subset \mathbf {R^{D}} .
+Diffusion maps leverages the relationship between heat diffusion and a random walk (Markov Chain); an analogy is drawn between the diffusion operator on a manifold and a Markov transition matrix operating on functions defined on the graph whose nodes were sampled from the manifold.
+In particular, let a data set be represented by X=[x1,x2,…,xn]∈Ω⊂RD![\mathbf {X} =[x{1},x{2},\ldots ,x_{n}]\in \Omega \subset \mathbf {R^{D}} .
 The underlying assumption of diffusion map is that the high-dimensional data lies on a low-dimensional manifold of dimension d.
-Let X represent the data set and μ represent the distribution of the data points on X. Further, define a kernel which represents some notion of affinity of the points in X. The kernel k has the following properties[35]
+Let X represent the data set and μ represent the distribution of the data points on X. Further, define a kernel which represents some notion of affinity of the points in X. The kernel k has the following properties.